 Valencia in winter takes on a special kind of magic.
-With temperatures hovering between 10-15 degrees Celsius during the day in December, it’s not quite as chilly as most of the rest of Europe.
+With temperatures hovering between 10–15 degrees Celsius during the day in December, it’s not quite as chilly as most of the rest of Europe.
 However, with Christmas markets and holiday lights decorating the streets, it’s easy to get into the festive spirit.
-Here are some of our favorite ways to enjoy Valencia in winter this holiday season.
+Here are some of the best ways to enjoy Valencia in winter this holiday season.

 1. Experience the magic of the Christmas markets

 Can you really say you spent Christmas in Europe if you didn’t visit one of the picturesque holiday markets?
 Luckily, Valencia in winter is full of market stalls selling beautiful decorations, yummy sweets and more.
 One such market sets up shop in front of the cathedral, while another takes place in the streets surrounding the city’s Central Market.

 2. Marvel at the festive decorations